Origin of eclipsing time variations: Contributions of different modes of the dynamo-generated magnetic field: Introduction

-The transition to predominantly non-axisymmetric large-scale magnetic fields in solar-like stars was investigated by \cite{Viviani18} with the same model as that used by \cite{Navarrete20}.
-They found that the dominant dynamo mode switches from axi- to non-axisymmetric at roughly three times the solar rotation rate.
-However, this study showed also that the dominant dynamo mode depends on the resolution of the simulations such that rapidly rotating models at modest resolutions were again more axisymmetric.
-In the present study we revisit both simulations presented in \cite{Navarrete20} and include one more run to the analysis to explore the importance of (non-) axisymmetric magnetic fields in the modulation of the gravitational quadrupole moment.
+The transition to predominantly nonaxisymmetric large-scale magnetic fields in solar-like stars for rapid rotation was investigated by \cite{Viviani18} with the same model as that used by \cite{Navarrete20}.
+They found that the dominant dynamo mode switches from axi- to nonaxisymmetric at roughly three times the solar rotation rate.
+However, this study also showed that the dominant dynamo mode depends on the resolution of the simulations such that rapidly rotating models at modest resolutions were again more axisymmetric.
+In the present study we revisit both simulations presented in \cite{Navarrete20} with a more detailed analysis and include an additional run to explore the importance of (non-) axisymmetric magnetic fields in the modulation of the gravitational quadrupole moment.
+The main goal of this study is to investigate whether dynamo-generated quadrupole moment variations can lead to the observed period variations and to compare the classical Applegate machanism with the one of \cite{Lanza20} by means of our simulations.
+The dynamo solution is particularly sensitive to the rotation rate, which is the parameter we focus on in the present study.

+In section \ref{sect:model} we present the model and the methods that we use.
+The results are presented in section \ref{sect:results} and a more in-depth discussion follows in section \ref{sect:discussion}.
+The conclusions are drawn in section \ref{sect:conclusions}.